Application Deadline for Prospective Freshman: December 1 for fall admission

 Once admitted into the program, BSN students are designated by the semester in which they are enrolled.
 Students in the first semester of their junior year are referred to as J1s, in the second semester of their junior year as J2s, in the first semester of their senior year as S1s, and in the second semester of their senior year as S2s.

-Prospective UT-Austin freshmen students should visit the Office of Admissions website for information on procedures and requirements.
-Select Nursing as your first choice major and follow directions to complete Essays A and N.
+Prospective UT-Austin freshmen students should visit the Office of Admissions for information on procedures and requirements.
+Select Nursing as your first choice major and submit responses to the following short answer prompts:

-Current UT-Austin students interested in changing majors to Nursing should see the Internal Transfer page for more information about and the admission and application process.
+Current UT-Austin students interested in changing majors to Nursing should visit the Internal Transfer for more information about and the admission and application process.

 Direct questions to the Office of Student Services at the School of Nursing at (512) 232-4780 or firstname.lastname@example.org.